4 Reasons to Choose Dental ImplantsJanuary 21, 2022

 You’re enjoying a nice meal with a friend when you feel a sudden pain in your tooth.
 It hurts, but you decide to ignore the mystery feeling and move on.
 That’s when the pain returns out of nowhere.
-Despite your desire to forgive and forget, it’s time to call our Washington restorative dentist.
+Despite your desire to forgive and forget, it’s time to call our Washington, MI, dentist.

 Tooth pain is not something you should ignore.
 If left untreated, a moderately sensitive tooth with a small cavity can transform into one with deep decay.
 Dr. Lesinski will do everything he can to save your teeth but it is up to you to take action as well.